-- 1. Gardin A et al. Effect of fluconazole coadministration and CYP2C9 genetic polymorphism on siponimod pharmacokinetics in healthy subjects.
+- Gardin A et al. Effect of fluconazole coadministration and CYP2C9 genetic polymorphism on siponimod pharmacokinetics in healthy subjects.
 Clin Pharmacokinet 2019;58:349-61. - 2.
 SmPC Mayzent (NL en VS).

-CYP2C9\1/\2: siponimod
+CYP2C91/2: siponimod

-The gene variation can slightly increase the exposure to siponimod.
-However, the effect is too small to expect any impact on efficacy or adverse reactions
+The genetic variation can slightly increase the exposure to siponimod.
+However, the effect is too small to expect any impact on efficacy or adverse effects.

-- Gardin A et al. Siponimod pharmacokinetics, safety, and tolerability in combination with the potent CYP3A4 inhibitor itraconazole in healthy subjects with different CYP2C9 genotypes.
-Eur J Clin Pharmacol 2019;75:1565-74. - SmPC Mayzent (NL en VS).
+1. Gardin A et al. Siponimod pharmacokinetics, safety, and tolerability in combination with the potent

+CYP3A4 inhibitor itraconazole in healthy subjects with different CYP2C9 genotypes.
+Eur J Clin Pharmacol 2019;75:1565-74.

+2. SmPC Mayzent (NL en VS).

-Theoretically, the risk of adverse reactions is increased, as the gene variation results in higher plasma concentrations of siponimod.
+Theoretically, the risk of adverse effects in increased, as the genetic variation results in higher plasma concentrations of siponimod.

-- use 50% of the normal maintenance dose - reconsider the choice and the potential benefit of siponimod if the patient is also using a moderate CYP3A4 inducer, such as modafinil, or a strong CYP3A4 inducer For this gene variation, a moderate or strong CYP3A4 inducer results in a reduction in the exposure of siponimod by 49%, according to a pharmacokinetic model.
+- use 50% of the normal maintenance dose - reconsider the choice and the potential benefit of siponimod if the patient is also using a moderate CYP3A4 inducer, such as modafinil.

+For this genetic variation, the moderate CYP3A4 inducer results in a reduction in the exposure of siponimod by 49%, according to a pharmacokinetic model.